TBD54566975/web5-rs/docs/API_DESIGN.md

   /// The optional credential status, which indicates revocation or suspension information.
   PUBLIC DATA credential_status: CredentialStatus?

+  /// The credential schema, used to validate the data structure of the credential.
+This is optional.
+  PUBLIC DATA credential_schema: CredentialSchema?

   /// An optional array of evidence supporting the claims made in the credential.
   PUBLIC DATA evidence: []Evidence?